rwbronco/fontshow/README.md

 # TROUBLESHOOTING

 ## Fonts don't load
 Give it some time on it's first launch to scan the fonts in the /fonts/ folder.
 This goes for adding new fonts and them showing up in FontShow after pressing the Refresh Cache button.
 In the background [php/www/get-fonts.php](https://github.com/rwbronco/fontshow/blob/main/php/www/get-fonts.php) is pulling the metadata from each of the fonts and adding it to the database for [php/www/index.php](https://github.com/rwbronco/fontshow/blob/main/php/www/index.php) to pull from.
-This can be pretty slow depending on the amount of fonts you have - and hence, the reason for the cache.
+This can be pretty slow depending on the amount of fonts you have.
 The button text will update letting you know that fetching is being done in the background.

 ## Variable Fonts
 Variable fonts are unsupported by the php-font-lib library I'm using, so they won't be supported by FontShow unless they're added to php-font-lib or someone recommends another library I can use that does support them.
 There may be some other font types that don't work, but the main ones like OTF and TTF do.
 Bugs will be worked out as they're discovered.
 Please leave an issue if you run into any problems!